-The iPhone X is the phone we’ve been willing Apple to make, partly so that we’ve got something new to write about, but also so that those who look forward to the arrival of a new iPhone actually have something to get excited about.
+The iPhone X is the phone we’ve been willing Apple to make, partly so that we’ve got something new to write about, but also so those who look forward to the arrival of a new iPhone actually have something to get excited about.

 ‘New Phone Day’ is one of the highlights in many people’s years, and the iPhone X is worthy of the excitement.